arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-Opta-or-Portenta-Machine-Control.md

 1. In the Output panel, open the **Resources** tab and check for error messages.
 2. [Reformat the QSPI flash memory](https://support.arduino.cc/hc/en-us/articles/16206977438748-Reset-the-flash-memory-on-STM32H747-based-devices).
 3. Reinstall the runtime and try again.

+### Cannot compile Sketch file (error code: -1)

+This means there is a syntax error in the Arduino Sketch.

+Review the code and try again.

 ---